minh215/project2/README.md

 will monitor all 6 of the IR sensors on the Roomba.
 When there is a object blocking any of the sensos and depending on how many sensors

-are blocked the Roomba will respond accrodingly.
-If all 6 IR are blocked, the roomba will stop and rotate 180 degrees and contnue
+are blocked the Roomba will respond accordingly.
+If all 6 IR are blocked, the roomba will stop and rotate 180 degrees and continue

 forward.
 If the right most 3 IR are blocked it will move left 15 degrees and avoid the onbstacle and then continue straight.
 It will